ChaosDynamix/Arcadia/docs/01_iso-image/index.md

 A collision or clash is a situation that occurs when two distinct pieces of data have the same hash value, checksum, fingerprint, or cryptographic digest.

 However, if a message is digitally signed, any change in the message after signature invalidates the signature.
 Furthermore, there is no efficient way to modify a message and its signature to produce a new message with a valid signature, because this is still considered to be computationally infeasible by most cryptographic hash functions.

-### Digital signature
-{: .no_toc .pt-4}

-A digital signature is a mathematical scheme for verifying the authenticity of digital messages or documents.
-A valid digital signature, where the prerequisites are satisfied, gives a recipient very strong reason to believe that the message was created by a known sender (authentication), and that the message was not altered in transit (integrity).

 This page cover the authenticity verification of your downloaded ISO image with the signature provided by Arch Linux.